joaoeduardogomes/project-quotes-to-live-by/README.md

 ## Lessons learned & challenges

-The Pexels API requests were quite challenging.
-It was my first time dealing with this API and I wasn't understanding at first.
-But with a bit of documentation reading and researching I was able to get the returned object with all the useful data: the image itself, the image's owner and the link for visualizing the image on Pexels website.
-Apart from that, It was just a front-end website building exercise.
+The biggest challenge was working with the Pexels API.
+I initially got it working on the first day, but eventually, I couldn't retrieve images anymore.
+As a workaround, I decided to create an array of images and randomly select one from it.

 ## How to use

-The easiest way to test this project is by forking it and placing your own Pexels API key in the apiKey variable.
+You can see this project in action on CodePen.

 ## Notes

-This project uses two APIs: [Pexels API](https://www.pexels.com/api/) for the images and [Quotable](https://github.com/lukePeavey/quotable) for the quotes.
+This project uses [Quotable](https://github.com/lukePeavey/quotable) for the quotes.
+I stopped using Pexels API because it was stopped working for some reason.

 ## **License**